Try this Instant Pot Orange Chicken recipe if you’re looking for an easy one pot dinner.

 Veggies: Serve it with your favorite stir fry or sautéed vegetables such as broccoli, bok choy, asparagus, sliced bell peppers, or snow pea pods (Chinese pea pods).

-Noodles: Again, what do you have in the pantry – wide noodles, skinny noodles, gluten free, whole wheat – up to you!
+Noodles: Use what you have in the pantry – wide noodles, skinny noodles, gluten free, whole wheat – up to you!

 Tips for making the best pressure cooker orange chicken